villares/py.processing-play/java_to_python.md

 #### switch & case

-There is no `switch / case` in Python, you can change it to a sequence of `if / elif` or, if just to call different functions, a function dictionary [TO DO page about it].
+There is no `switch / case` in Python, you can change it to a sequence of `if / elif` or, if just to call different functions, a function dictionary [TO DO example for this].

 ### Global variables

-If the variable is *declared and initialized* (type and value are defined) at the beginning of the sketch just remove the type declaration, but since there is no Python declaration of a variable without making an assignment, when the variable is only declared (a type is indicated without *initialization*) at the beginning of the sketch we need to see where it is calculated the first time and add, at the beginning of the function, the statement `global variable_name`.
+If a variable is *declared and initialized* (type and value are defined) at the beginning of the sketch just remove the type declaration.

+Since there is no way in Python to declear a variable without making an assignment, when the variable is just declared (a type is set without *initialization*) at the beginning of the sketch, we need to find where it is assigned for the first time and add at the beginning of that function, the  `global variable_name` statement.

 In fact, every function that changes the assignment of global variables in its body needs the `global` statement with the names of the variables that are modified.